-Pharmaceutical manufacturers across the Globe are mandated to adopt Serialisation and soon all products of pharmaceutical re-packagers / distributors must be serialised according to the Drug Supply Chain Security Act (DSCSA) by FDA.
+Pharmaceutical manufacturers across the Globe are mandated to adopt Serialization and soon all products of pharmaceutical re-packagers / distributors must be serialized according to the Drug Supply Chain Security Act (DSCSA) by FDA.
 North America and Europe come first due to various gaps in the existing solutions and lack of exhaustive reporting, analytics and tracking capabilities.
-This raises a unique opportunity to include serialisation capability to assign unique traceable numbers to individual items or units, as a separate line or as a part of existing packaging line.
-Need to have a full feature rich solution in line with GS1 standards to cater the Serialisation mandates across the production site is the need of the hour.
+This raises a unique opportunity to include serialization capability to assign unique traceable numbers to individual items or units, as a separate line or as a part of existing packaging line.
+Need to have a full feature rich solution in line with GS1 standards to cater the Serialization mandates across the production site is the need of the hour.

 An ecosystem approach to manufacturing is evolving in place of traditional supply chain

 Standardization/harmonization of business processes and information systems is key

 A system that provides the capability to manage, enforce and document processes cross-company, replacing manual processes and paperwork with electronic workflows.
 It encompasses everything from routine operations to escalated responses to critical plant operating conditions.

 Examples of electronic records include product and raw material specifications, bills of material, recipes, SOPs, laboratory instrument data, master production and batch records, equipment set up configurations and maintenance logs.